qat444/bm-manager/GRAMMAR.md

 **Syntax:**
 `search <query> [--in-title] [--in-url] [--in-topic] [--in-tags]`

 -	`<query>`: The pattern to search for.
 Can be a regular expression.
 -	`--in-title`: Restricts the search to bookmark titles.
 -	`--in-url`: Restricts the search to bookmark URLs.
 -	`--in-topic`: Restricts the search to topic names.
 -	`--in-tags`: Restricts the search to both manual and auto tags.

-If no scope is specified, the search will be performed across titles, topics and tags.
+If no scope is specified, the search will be performed across titles, topics, and tags.

 ---